TurkuNLP/Turku-neural-parser-pipeline/docs/index.md

 ## Pipelines

-Various pipelines can be built out of the various components of the parser and these are generally defined in model_directory/pipelines.yaml.
+Various pipelines can be built out of the components of the parser and these are generally defined in model_directory/pipelines.yaml.
 You can also list what you have like so:

     python3 full_pipeline_stream.py --conf models_fi_tdt/pipelines.yaml list